Muhammedthwaha/Create-a-new-repository/Readme.md

     12. git checkout new-branch-name (To switch in to the newly created branch)

     13. git merge <branch name> (merge one branch to another branch)

+    14. git pull origin main (Pull the latest changes from the main, or default branch)